srowhani/mmlind.github.io/_posts/2017-03-05-Linear_Regression.md

 Before we do that, a short side note.
 You probably noticed that in above formula for J we're actually dividing by 2m instead of simply by m.
 This is done for mathematical convenience later (when computing the derivate).
-Since it doesn't impact the minimization it represents a valid simplication.
+Since it doesn't impact the minimization it represents a valid simplification.

 At this point it may also be worth noting that in addition to mean squared error there are other possible cost functions, e.g. one could compute the mean _absolute_ error or the average cross entropy.